liminm/meal-mentor/README.md

 - **LLM Integration (OpenAI API)**: Processes queries to generate personalized responses.
 - **Monitoring (Grafana)**: Visualizes system performance and user interactions.

+### Dataset: Healthy Diet Recipes

+This project utilizes the [Healthy Diet Recipes](https://www.kaggle.com/datasets/thedevastator/healthy-diet-recipes-a-comprehensive-dataset) dataset from Kaggle, offering a wide range of recipes tailored for various diets and cuisines, with a focus on healthy, nutritious meal options.
+The original dataset included information on extraction day and time, which has been removed for this use case as it was not essential.
+The data has also been cleaned to remove duplicates, resulting in a streamlined version optimized for efficient use with language models.

+#### Dataset Details:
+- **Total Entries**: 7,805 unique recipes.
+- **Subset for Application**: To reduce LLM calls and simplify usage, a random sample of 200 recipes was selected from the full dataset.

+#### Columns:
+- **Diet_type**: Specifies the type of diet each recipe supports (e.g., vegan, keto).
+- **Recipe_name**: The name or title of the recipe.
+- **Cuisine_type**: Indicates the cuisine the recipe is associated with (e.g., Mediterranean, Indian).
+- **Protein(g)**: The amount of protein per recipe in grams.
+- **Carbs(g)**: The amount of carbohydrates per recipe in grams.
+- **Fat(g)**: The amount of fat per recipe in grams.

+This refined dataset supports designing diet-specific meal plans, examining nutrient distributions, and exploring healthy recipes across various dietary preferences and cuisines.

+You can find the dataset under `data/data.csv`.
 ## Setup and Installation

 ### Prerequisites